demisto/demisto-sdk/demisto_sdk/commands/find_dependencies/README.md

   Whether to print the log to the console.
 * **--use-pack-metadata**
   Whether to update the dependencies from the pack metadata.
+* **--all-packs-dependencies**
+  Return a json file with ALL content packs dependencies.
+The json file will be saved under the path given in the '--output-path' argument.
+* **-o, --output-path**
+  The destination path for the packs dependencies json file.
+This argument is only relevant for when using the '--all-packs-dependecies' flag.

 **Examples**:
 `demisto-sdk find-dependencies -i Integrations/MyInt`